datalad-handbook/book/docs/basics/101-106-nesting.rst

 as was previously the case when we ``datalad save``\d PDFs that we downloaded into ``books/``.
 Instead,
 DataLad stores what it calls a *subproject commit* of the subdataset.
-The cryptic character sequence in this line is the checksum we have briefly mentioned before, and it is how DataLad internally identifies files and changes to files.
-Exactly this checksum is what describes the state of the subdataset.
+The cryptic character sequence in this line is the :term:`shasum` we have briefly mentioned before, and it is how DataLad internally identifies files and changes to files.
+Exactly this shasum is what describes the state of the subdataset.

 This highlights a different aspect as well: Note that the ``longnow`` dataset is a completely independent, standalone dataset that was once created and